ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/radiation.rst

 ======================================== ========================================================================================================================
 ``--<species>_radiation.totalRadiation`` Contains *ASCII* files that have the total spectral intensity until the timestep specified by the filename.
                                          Each row gives data for one observation direction (same order as specified in the ``observer.py``).
-                                         The values for each frequency are separated by *tabs* and have the same order as specified in ``radiationConfig.param``.
+                                         The values for each frequency are separated by *tabs* and have the same order as specified in ``radiation.param``.
                                          The spectral intensity is stored in the units **[J s]**.
 ``--<species>_radiation.lastRadiation``  has the same format as the output of *totalRadiation*.
                                          The spectral intensity is only summed over the last radiation `dump` period.